 Code Cause

 1 Unallocated (unassigned) number

 2 No route to specified transit network (WAN)

 6 Channel unacceptable

 16 Normal clearing

 17 User busy

 18 No user responding

 21 Call rejected

 22 Number changed

 28 Invalid number format (Incomplete number)

 29 Facility rejected

 30 Response to STATUS ENQUIRY

 31 Normal, unspecified

 34 No circuit/channel available

 38 Network (WAN) out of order

 41 Temporary failure

-Code Cause

 42 Switching equipment congestion

 43 Access information discarded

 44 Requested circuit channel not available

 45 Pre-empted

 50 Requested facility not subscribed

 52 Outgoing calls barred

 54 Incoming calls barred

 58 Bearer capability not presently available

 63 Service or option not available, unspecified

 65 Bearer service not implemented

 66 Channel type not implemented

+Code Cause

 69 Requested facility not implemented

 81 Invalid call reference value

 82 Identified channel does not exist

 88 Incompatible destination

 96 Mandatory information element is missing

 97 Message type non-existent or not implemented

 98 Message not compatible with call state or mes- sage type non-existent or not implemented

 100 Invalid information element contents

 102 Recovery on timer expiry

 127 Internetworking, unspecified

-8.10 T1/PRI Interface Problems
+8.10 E1/PRI Interface Problems

-The first and most critical aspect of T1/PRI interfaces is the cable or cables connecting Multiband Plus to the WAN line or WAN terminating equipment.
+Problem: Dialing and answering do not operate at all or do not operate reliably.
+The first and most critical aspect of E1/PRI interfaces is the cable or cables connecting Multiband Plus to the WAN line or WAN terminating equipment.
 Typically, WAN interface cabling problems appear immediately after installation.

 If you are unsure about the cabling required for your application, contact Ascend Customer Support.
-The "Planning and Specifications" chapter describes the general T1/PRI interface requirements, and lists cabling pin-outs.
+The "Planning and Specifications" chapter describes the general E1/PRI interface requirements, and lists cabling pin-outs.

-Although the largest set of problems surrounding T1/PRI interfaces involves improper cabling, as a secondary problem, the line is sometimes configured incorrectly with respect to the signaling characteristics.
-If the cabling is not the problem, check the Line Profile and how the switch is provisioned.
-The recommended provisioning is given in the "Planning the T1/PRI WAN Interface" section of Chapter 4.
-If you can get a printout of the line translations from your carrier representative, you can troubleshoot your T1/PRI connections more easily.
+Although the largest set of problems surrounding E1/PRI interfaces involves improper cabling, as a secondary problem, the line is sometimes configured incorrectly with respect to the signaling characteristics.
+If the cabling is not the problem, check the Line Profile.